unstoppabledomains/dev-docs/domain-distribution-and-management/quickstart/manage-domains/deposit-or-withdraw.md

 ---
-title: Deposit or Withdraw Action Guide | Unstoppable Domains Developer Portal
+title: Deposit or Withdraw Domains Guide | Unstoppable Domains Developer Portal
 description: This guide shows how to create a domain action request to bridge domains between Ethereum and Polygon using the Domain Actions API.
 showNextButton: false
 ---

-# Deposit or Withdraw Action Guide
+# Deposit or Withdraw Domains

 The Domain Actions API offers the functionality to generate a list of transactions that needs to be performed to **bridge domains from Ethereum to Polygon and vice versa** without having to form them on the client.